brucestull/DjangoStarter-heroku/notes.md

 ## NOTE:
 * I've used '.' in place of '/' in some directory paths below.
 It's a style decision.
 Please use '/' or '\\' in place of '.' whenever needed in your filesystem interface.

-## Set up Django:
+### Set up Virtual Environment

+1. It is assumed pipenv has already been installed.
+One way is `pip install pipenv`.

-1. Create pipenv and install Django and Docutils:
+1. Create pipenv and install Django, Docutils and any other packages needed.
+Packages can be installed later with similar `pipenv install` command:
     `pipenv install django==3.2 docutils==0.18.1`

 1. Note virtual environment location and starting command: